 But if you’re looking for fun, this tricycle will help you drift and fly along the streets like no other, courtesy of the Super Slider POM rear wheels.
 With those behind you, you’ll be able to power slide and do 180s no problem for an exhilarating first experience or a throwback to those days when you were young and attempting donuts in your driveway.

 This sturdy-as-hell, 7-speed adult trike is perfect for those who like to show off in style.
 Because it’s a 7-speed, it’s perfect for riding and shifting for a grand ole time out and about.
 It’s constructed with a high-quality tensile steel TIG welded frame to provide support to those even up to 350-lbs, which is one of the strongest-holding trikes we’ve come across.

 It’s electric!
 Splurge on this electric tricycle from sixthreezero and get the extra push you need when your legs get tired from pedaling.
 Glide down the streets smoothly and safely with 1.95″ tires ready to take on the streets.
-It’s excellent for leisurely cruising and commutes alike, so whether you’re triking to the beach or pedaling to the office, you’ll get there in a breeze.
 There’s a clear and uncomplicated display screen on the left handlebar that tells you how fast you’re going and which level of assisted help you’re using.
 On the right side, you’ll find a throttle you can push down to expect helpful motorized power.